 Covers material related to a major subdiscipline in Meteorology that is not covered in the regular curriculum.
 May be repeated with a different topic so that students can receive exposure to a variety of subject areas.
-Prerequisites: MT 3300, MT 4310, or equivalents and permission of the instructor.
+Prerequisite: Permission of the instructor.

-Mt 5600 Computer Applications in Meteorology 3 Credits
+MT 5600 Computer Applications in Meteorology 3 Credits

 This course is designed as an intense introduction to the technological tools and techniques used by professional meteorologists in the analysis and display of meteorological and environmental data.
 Students will learn programming methodology and become proficient in the use of a number of open source and commercial software packages.
+Fall term.
+Prerequisite: undergraduate degree in Meteorology or Atmospheric Science and any computer programming course or permission of the instructor.

-MT 5700 Graduate Seminar Meteorology
+MT 5700 Graduate Seminar Meteorology 1 Credit

-1 Credit

 Provides graduate students with a forum to publicly present and discuss their results from literature reviews, case studies, or research.
+Interdisciplinary topics will also be presented.
 This is a required course for all MS in Applied Meteorology students.
-This course can be repeated for credit twice for a total of three credits.
+This course can be repeated for credit three times for a total of three credits.
+Fall and spring terms.

-MT 5800 Thesis Research
+MT 5800 Thesis Research 1-6 Credits

 Students will develop and present a thesis research proposal, conduct detailed research, write a thesis, and defend the research before a faculty committee.
 Signature of the faculty supervisor and the meteorology program coordinator is required.
+All terms.

-MT 5910 Independent Study
+MT 5910 Independent Study/Research 1-3 Credits

 Studies undertaken will be defined by students and subject to approval by appropriate staff members.
 Work may involve reading; conferences; historical, experimental, or theoretical projects; field investigation; statistical surveys; combinations of the foregoing; or other activities deemed appropriate.
 Students may work in a physical or biological science or in interdisciplinary areas.
 Students may not be granted more than three credits.
 Consent of a faculty supervisor, department chair, and the associate vice president for the College of Graduate Studies is required.
+All terms.